OLDEST, MOST EXPERIENCED

 Wrap individually!
 Each broken piece should be wrapped separately so that the sharp edges cannot rub against the good pieces and cause more chips on good portions.
 This minor damage is more costly to repair than the original break because it requires filling chips and matching colors.
 It is important to wrap the pieces separately even if you are hand carrying the pieces or driving them to the shop.
 To the largest piece Attach A Note (our checklist) listing the contents and number of pieces in the box and the owner or sender's name, address, and telephone number.
 We will not be responsible for pieces not listed and lost.(note this list of contents in every one of multiple boxes).

 Double Box!
 Items should be double boxed with 2 inches of packing all around in both boxes.
+Use thicker packing for more fragile objects and denser packing for heavier objects.
 UPS and other shippers say pack the item with two inches or more of packing between it and the box.
 Put that box into another box with another two inches plus of packing between the inner and outer box.
 Even this will not guarantee that the pieces will not break, but at least there will be a better chance to collect from insurance.
 If a special treasure is further broken in shipment, even if well packed, it may be difficult or impossible to conceal the extra damage and return the piece to perfect condition.
 Secondly, it may be difficult or impossible to collect insurance from shipping damage if an item is not double boxed with enough packing.

 Extra Fragile Pieces!
 Some pieces are very prone to breakage due to their fragile shape and construction.
 These require specially designed packing or special shipping.
 Some porcelain and glass artists specialize in making especially fragile designs for petals, feathers, wings, leaves, etc. These must be especially well packed.
 Also some pieces have heavy portions connected by a thin, fragile section.
 Just the free weight mass of such items makes fast movement of the unsupported weight a cause for breakage.
 These also need special packing and handling.